-On Wednesday night, I served at the Military dinner welcoming the Veterans who would be participating in weekend events.
+On Wednesday night, I served at the Military dinner, welcoming the Veterans who would be participating in weekend events.
 I’ve never been humbled like that before, standing among young men and women who paid a price for my freedom.
 Many of these men and women had lost limbs or were wheelchair-bound.
-It wasn’t just my time I was giving them; it was my sincere gratitude for what they have done for me.
-I came away humbled, thankful, and inspired
+It wasn’t just my time I was giving them.
+I also expressed my sincere gratitude for what they have done for me.
+I came away humbled, thankful, and inspired.

 On Friday afternoon, I helped with registration.
-I got to meet athletes from across the country as they confirmed their events for the weekend and received their info and t-shirts.
+I met athletes from across the country as they confirmed their events for the weekend and received their info and t-shirts.
 It was a pleasure meeting these brave kids and their families and seeing young adults excited to compete.
-I heard one young man walk away saying that he was “going to set a world record.”
+I heard one young man walk away saying he was “going to set a world record.”
 I was his fan right away!

-I was soon transferred to the archery event on the soccer field where I had one of the best afternoons I can remember.
-I was paired up with four young men ranging in ages from 8 to 16.
+I was soon transferred to the archery event on the soccer field, where I had one of the best afternoons I can remember.
+I was paired up with four young men aged 8 to 16.
 I quickly learned the ropes of scoring, where to stand, and what to do.
-My job of scoring each round turned into getting to know the athletes, their families, learn their stories, and become an encouragement.
+My job of scoring each round turned into getting to know the athletes, and their families, learning their stories, and becoming an encouragement.

 Garrett shared a target next to a young man from Arizona, a modern-day Robin Hood.
-Kevin was 13, and he has been participating in archery since he was 4 years old.
+Kevin was 13, and he had been participating in archery since he was four years old.
 Not only did he hit the target every time, he rarely hit outside of the bullseye.
-As we continued to encourage all the players, we began to see Garrett start to improve.
-At first it was just an arrow or two on the target.
-Then it moved to an 8 point shot to which we celebrated with high fives, fist bumps, and pictures!
+As we continued encouraging all the players, we saw Garrett improve.
+At first, it was just an arrow or two on the target.
+Then it moved to an 8-point shot, which we celebrated with high fives, fist bumps, and pictures!

 As the rounds moved on, we became a unified archery family helping and encouraging one another and enjoying the spirit of competition.
 We would brag about scores, compare rounds, and cheer for each effort.

-I am proud to say I have become an official archery judge and can’t wait until next year’s Endeavor Games event.
+I am proud to say I have become an official archery judge as an Endeavor Games volunteer.
+I can’t wait until next year!